h2oai/sparkling-water/r/README.md

 ## H2O with Spark DataFrames

-Let's copy the mtcars dataset to to Spark so we can access it from Sparkling Water:
+As an example, let's copy the mtcars dataset to to Spark so we can access it from H2O Sparkling Water:

 ``` r
 library(dplyr)